On the foundations and applications of Lorentz-Finsler Geometry: Finslerian Relativity and Einstein equations

 The light cones for $F$ are equal to those of Lorentz-Minkowski if the signature of $\Phi$ is either Lorentzian $(+,+,-)$ or negative $(-,-,-)$ .
 However, the signature of the fundamental tensor $g$ is not Lorentzian inside the cone in these cases, \cite[Prop.
 10.1.4]{Heefer}.
 Indeed, for Lorentzian $\Phi$, one can consider the sets $\mathcal{S}(\Phi), \mathcal{T}(\Phi)$ containing, resp., $\Phi$-spacelike and $\Phi$-timelike directions.
 Then, $g$ has Lorentz signature on $\R\times \mathcal{S}(\Phi)$ but neutral $(+,+,-,-)$ on $\R\times \mathcal{T}(\Phi)$.
 For negative definite $\Phi$ the signature of $g$ is also negative definite.

-This may make obscure the relativistic interpretation of such unicorns.
+These properties may obscure the relativistic interpretation of such unicorns.
 However, they present further interesting properties to be explored in both the cosmological and purely geometric setting.
 Indeed, in the case of negative definite $\Phi$, the unicorns correspond to a linearly expanding (or contracting) universe with a cosmological symmetry which make them reminiscent of FLRW cosmology.
-They are not only conformally flat as them but also flat for curvature of the non-linear connection, that is $\RN_{ij}^k=\delta_j N_i^k-\delta_i N_j^k \equiv 0$ (recall \eqref{e_Berwald_et_al}).
+They are not only conformally flat as FLRW's but also flat for the curvature of the non-linear connection, that is $\RN_{ij}^k=\delta_j N_i^k-\delta_i N_j^k \equiv 0$ (recall \eqref{e_Berwald_et_al}).
 This is precisely a consequence of the non-Berwaldian character of the metric and, thus, a potentially measurable Finsler effect, beyond the scope of standard General Relativity.
+It is worth pointing out that the (unique) unicorn generalization of Friedmann-Lemaitre-Robertson-Walker geometry has been recently obtained in \cite{FPVPH}.